Mental Health

 The grid isn't magic.
 It's just letters.
 But the focusing, the quieting, the tiny joy of finding a word I didn't expect.
 That's become a genuinely important part of how I take care of myself.

-Now if you'll excuse me, it's 7:47 AM, my coffee is ready, and there's a daily challenge waiting.
-Three minutes of calm before the world starts shouting.
+Now if you'll excuse me, my coffee is ready, and there's a daily challenge waiting.

 Ohad Fisher